Intro to XR

 2. Act Now

-Every part of society must act now to reduce greenhouse gas emissions to net zero by 2025* and begin protecting and repairing nature immediately.
+Every part of society must act now to reduce greenhouse gas emissions to net zero and begin protecting and repairing nature immediately.
 The whole of society must move into a new precautionary paradigm, where life is sacred and all are in service to ensuring its future.

 3. Decide Together